Dunedin sound

-The Dunedin sound was a style of indie pop music created in the southern New Zealand university city of Dunedin in the early 1980s.
+The Dunedin sound was a musical and cultural movement in Dunedin, Otago, New Zealand, in the early 1980s.
+It helped found indie rock as a genre.
+The scene is associated with Flying Nun Records, an independent label.

+Bands associated with the Dunedin sound include the Chills, the Clean, the Verlaines, the Bats, Toy Love, Tall Dwarfs, Straitjacket Fits, Look Blue Go Purple, the 3Ds, the Dead C, Snapper, and Sneaky Feelings, among many others.

 Characteristics

 According to Matthew Bannister, Dunedin sound "was typically marked by the use of droning or jangling guitars, indistinct vocals and often copious quantities of reverberation."
 Many Dunedin sound bands drew inspiration from punk rock, as well as pop, rock, and psychedelic music of the 1960s.

+The origin of the Dunedin sound is often associated with the particular venues that the bands played at, such as the Empire Hotel and the Oriental Tavern.

 Influences

 The Dunedin sound can be traced back to the emergence of punk rock as a musical influence in New Zealand in the late 1970s.
 Isolated from the country's main punk scene in Auckland (which had been influenced by bands such as England's Buzzcocks), Dunedin's punk groups, such as The Enemy (which became Toy Love) and The Same (which later developed into The Chills), developed a sound more heavily influenced by artists like The Velvet Underground and The Stooges.
 This was complemented by jangly, psychedelic-influenced guitar work reminiscent of 1960s bands such as The Beatles and The Byrds, and the combination of the two developed into the style which became known as the Dunedin sound.